ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Inheritance.md

-  Class `Shape` is inherited by Circle which is a Shape The method area is defined in the base class and has been inherited in the circle class and method `area` is available with the cicrle class which is redefined specific to circle
+  Class `Shape` is inherited by Circle which is a Shape The method area is defined in the base class and has been inherited in the circle class and method `area` is available with the circle class which is redefined specific to circle

   class Circle extends Shape{